Shop with your exclusive business pricing

 First book I’ve found that kept my interest, gave me lots to think about and provided approaches to leadership that made sense.
 5 stars.

-5.0 out of 5 stars Very useful!!
+5.0 out of 5 stars Explaination is outstanding

 Format: KindleVerified Purchase